 As noted earlier in this chapter, the SDCRAA serves as the ALUC in San Diego County.
 The SDCRAA designation as the San Diego County ALUC is written into state law.
 (Pub.
 Util.
 Code, §21670.3.)
-The SDCRAA assumed ALUC duties from the San Diego Association of Governments (SANDAG) when the SDCRAA came into existence on January 1, 2003.
+The SDCRAA assumed ALUC duties from SANDAG when the SDCRAA came into existence on January 1, 2003.
 SANDAG had served as the San Diego County ALUC since December 1970 when the ALUC function was first established.